jnordling/opendata/README.md

-getDatasetContact(dataset)| Returns the contact name of the dataset getDatasetSpatial(dataset)| Returns the spatial extent of the dataset getDatasetTheme(dataset)| Return the them of the dataset getDatasetThumbnail(dataset)| Returns the thumbnail of the dataset getDatasetAGOLItemID(dataset)| Returns the ArcGIS online ID for the dataset getDatasetItemThumbnail(id,url)| Returns the link to the thumnail for the dataset from ArcGIS online
+getDatasetContact(dataset)| Returns the contact name of the dataset getDatasetSpatial(dataset)| Returns the spatial extent of the dataset getDatasetTheme(dataset)| Return the them of the dataset getDatasetAGOLItemID(dataset)| Returns the ArcGIS online ID for the dataset

 ### Methods for a resource of a dataset
 Method | Description